bjlittle/geovista/README.md

 #### DYNAMICO Icosahedral

-Finally, to demonstrate support for non-traditional cell geometries i.e., triangles and quadrilaterals, we plot the **unstructured** icosahedral mesh from the [DYNAMICO](https://gitlab.in2p3.fr/ipsl/projets/dynamico/dynamico) project.
+Finally, to demonstrate support for non-traditional cell geometries i.e., not triangles or quadrilaterals, we plot the **unstructured** icosahedral mesh from the [DYNAMICO](https://gitlab.in2p3.fr/ipsl/projets/dynamico/dynamico) project.
 This model uses hexagonal cells and is a new dynamical core for [LMD-Z](https://www.lmd.ipsl.fr/en/modelisations/lmdz-en/), the atmospheric general circulation model (GCM) part of the